tobi-soboyejo/eda1-project_indian_energy/README.md

 ### **Objectives:**
 - Perform exploratory data analysis on the data set to find key insights.
-- Perform data cleaning and data structuring to ensure data set is in good condition to work with.
+- Perform data cleaning and data structuring to ensure that the data set is in good condition to work with.
 - Create appealing graphs and images using Python that highlight findings and point out trends and patterns.

 ## **Data Description**